 The Load/Joke Character: Both are almost worthless in combat, can't level up, have really low stats which never improve, and will refuse to follow almost any order you give them because they feel they have to "protect you".

-Love Martyr: Even if your adventures put them in harm's way on a daily basis, even if you shoot puppies and eat babies, even if you cheat on them right in front of their eyes, even if you whore them out to dirty old men for pocket change and outright abuse them on a regular basis; they will still stick to you like a leg and refuse to leave your side even for a second.
+Love Martyr: Even if your adventures put them in harm's way on a daily basis, even if you shoot puppies and eat babies, even if you cheat on them right in front of their eyes, even if you whore them out to dirty old men for pocket change, even if you outright attack them; they will still stick to you like a leg and refuse to leave your side even for a second.

 A Man Is Not a Virgin: Averted.
-Davin is implied to be one, and if you seduce Davin as a female character, Grisham will be furious at you for tainting his family's honor by taking his son's virginity.
+Although Davin might not actually be one (judging from his comments about his sister), his father thinks he is, and if you seduce Davin as a female character, Grisham will be furious at you for tainting his family's honor by taking his son's virginity.

 Purely Aesthetic Gender: Averted in that they have slightly different stats and their pre-wedding dialogues are completely different, but played straight in practice, as once they've become companions they behave pretty much the same, and the only real reason both of them exist is so that you can pick one according to you sexual preference.

 "How dare you call me a slut!
 Let me tell you, I am very picky about the people I sleep with.
 Why, I have only slept with 10 or 20 people this month!"